 How does CB Trauma Work differ from other ways of working with trauma?

-In short, CB Trauma Work differs from other approaches to working with trauma because of its basis in inner selves.
-CB Trauma Work functions from the perspective that we are all made up of various parts, or “selves,” that contain vast amounts of information about what we do, how we feel, and what we need.
+CB Trauma Work is based on inner selves and their energies.
+CB Trauma Work sees that we are all made up of various parts, or “selves,” that contain vast amounts of information about what we do, how we feel, and what we need.
 Each of these inner selves has its own energy. and working with the energy of selves adds a dynamic and effective dimension to trauma work.

-From this perspective, CB Trauma Work delicately, yet powerfully, addresses various selves that are either directly involved in the trauma, or that impact your trauma work in subtle ways.
-CB Trauma Work does not immediately dive into addressing past trauma, but rather takes care to listen to all of your selves as it provides support and empowerment at every step.
+CB Trauma Work does not immediately dive into trauma, but rather takes care to listen to all of your selves as it provides support and empowerment at every step.

 Is the body included in CB Trauma Work?

 Absolutely.
-Throughout any form of trauma work, the body often experiences physical symptoms, both large and small.
-In CB Trauma Work, you will use Judith Hendin’s technique of Conscious Body with these symptoms to find the message the body is trying to send, which often relates directly to ongoing trauma work.
-This message may be the call of the self who was traumatized.
+When physical symptoms arise.
+In CB Trauma Work, you will use Judith Hendin’s technique of Conscious Body finds the message the body is trying to send, which often relates directly to ongoing trauma work.
+This message may be the call of the self that holds the trauma experience.
 It may be an emotion that needs to be expressed.
 It may be a new trauma memory that is surfacing.
 As such, the body is a rich resource during trauma work.

 Are dreams included as well?

 Yes.
-As messages from your vast consciousness, dreams provide immense wisdom and guidance.
+As messages from the vast consciousness, dreams provide immense wisdom and guidance.
 (Dreams are not required in trauma work, so if you do not recall your dreams, that is fine.)

 What types of trauma does CB Trauma Work address?